rdbruhn/blog/_posts/2016-03-23-BB-Node-Server-Basics-1_5.markdown

 //pathname = "/pictures/friends"
 {% endhighlight %}

-"url" has a few other useful methods like formatting a string from an object (reversing parse), but this pasic parse function will be very helpful in building our basic node server in the coming days!
+"url" has a few other useful methods like formatting a string from an object (reversing parse), but this basic parse function will be very helpful in building our basic node server in the coming days!